Robert Lee Stinson case: Subsequent appeals

 After his case had been picked up by the innocence project and Stinson had been released, he launched a new lawsuit in 2015 against James Gauger, Lowell T. Johnson and Raymond Rawson.
 Stinson again lost the lawsuit as the court stated that while Drs.
 Johnson and Rawson had been negligent in asserting that the bite marks belonged definitively to Stinson, their opinions while unreasonable were ‘by an error in forensic analysis, not a due-process violation’, Drs.
 Johnson and Rawson were entitled to qualified immunity.
 Stinson would have to prove that the expert testimony was wrong ‘and that the expert knew it was wrong at the time he gave it’ thus fabricating evidence.

 In August 2017, the full U.S 7th Circuit Court of Appeals overturned the previous decision in a 6-4 decision and stated that Stinson did have grounds to sue Gauger, Johnson, and Rawson.
-Dr. Michael Bowers, Stinson's odontological expert in the case argued the methods used in the 1985 case ‘were flawed and did not comport with the accepted standards of practice in… forensic odontology at the time’.
+Michael Bowers, Stinson's odontological expert in the case argued the methods used in the 1985 case ‘were flawed and did not comport with the accepted standards of practice in… forensic odontology at the time’.
 Thus he stated, ‘Johnson and Rawson knowingly manipulated the bite mark evidence… to match’.

 The court also looked into the fact that James Gauger had interviewed Stinson previously in relation to the murder of a man named Ricky Johnson, 2 years prior to the death of Ione Cychosz, for which Stinson was not charged.
 In his 2010 book The Memo Book, James Gauger stated that he still believed Stinson had been involved and wrote ‘lots of people get away with murder… because we had the right guys, but couldn’t prove it’.